How to Renew a Driving Licence That Has Expired?

 If you have let your UK driving licence expire, don’t panic.
 You can still renew it without too much hassle.
 This article will tell you everything you need to know to get it done – and get back on the road.

-When To Renew a Driving Licence
+When To Renew a Driving Licence?

 You can check your driving licence’s expiry date on section 4b of your photocard licence.
 Either way, know that you must renew it every 10 years.
 Once you are over the age of 70, that becomes every 3 years.
 The government will also normally send you a renewal reminder a couple of months before it expires by post, known as a D798 notification.
 You don’t need this reminder to renew your licence – you can do it when it’s convenient for you, even if the expiry date is still a bit far away.

 The old paper driving licence began being phased out in the UK many years ago, in favour of the more modern photocard format.
 However, if you still have the paper licence, it’s still valid – and has the bonus that you don’t need to renew it in regular intervals.
-That is, as long as your personal details and address remain accurate, and you are under the age of 70.
+That is, as long as your personal details and address on the licence remain accurate, and you are under the age of 70.
 If any of these things change, then you are required to renew your licence.
 You will then be given a new photocard licence, which you must renew periodically.

-What To Do If Your Driving Licence Expired
+What To Do If Your Driving Licence Expired?

 The first thing you need to know about renewing your UK driving licence is that you must have a valid UK home address.
 That means if you are currently living abroad and your UK driving licence is expiring, there really isn’t much you can do about it.
 However, you can apply to have a new driving licence in your current country of residence, and that will be valid when you visit the UK.